Jacob Bobenmoyer

-High school and college career
+Early life and college

 Bobenmoyer attended Cheyenne East High School in Cheyenne, Wyoming, where he played tight end and linebacker.
 After suffering a foot injury in high school, Bobenmoyer practiced long snapping drills in place of workouts.
 At Northern Colorado, he played linebacker in addition to long snapper.
 He won the starting long snapper job at Northern Colorado as a freshman after he told his friend that he could snap better than the Bears starter and the friend told the coaches that "Jacob Bobenmoyer could snap".
-He was named to Phil Steele's FCS All-American team in 2018 as a long snapper.
+He was named to Phil Steele's Football Championship Subdivision All-American team in 2018 as a long snapper.

 Professional career

 Denver Broncos

-After going undrafted in the 2019 NFL Draft, Bobenmoyer accepted an invitation to the Denver Broncos rookie minicamp.
+After going undrafted in the 2019 NFL draft, Bobenmoyer accepted an invitation to the Denver Broncos rookie minicamp.
 Competing with Casey Kreiter, he was unable to win the long snapping job and was released before the start of the 2019 season.
 Bobenmoyer re-signed with the Broncos on March 11, 2020.

 In Week 5 of the 2022 season, Bobenmoyer suffered a hand/wrist injury and was placed on injured reserve on October 10, 2022.
 He was activated on November 19.